 What if I want to change my schedule?
 Schedule change requests will be based upon academic need and classroom space availability.
-Schedule changes will not be made after the first two weeks of school, Friday, September 8, 2017.
+Schedule changes will not be made after September 6, 2019.
 Contact one of the counselors for more information: email@example.com or firstname.lastname@example.org .
 Dr. Curry (email@example.com) will make the final determination on the need of a schedule change based on the best interest of the student.

 What if I need to deliver items or lunch to my student during the school day?
 We cannot interrupt classroom instruction time to make deliveries, call student to the front, or leave messages.
 Students will need to know to come to the front office, if they anticipate a delivery.
 We will make exceptions for emergencies.
 Students need to check the front desk between classes or during their lunch period if they are expecting a delivery from a parent.
 Thank you in advance for your understanding and cooperation.
 Remember parents can only bring food for their child. i.e. no, birthday cup cakes, pizza, etc. for students other than their own.

 When is lunch?
 The lunch schedule is difficult to understand on the printed schedule, but basically what you need to know is:

 * 6th graders eat at 11:31 a.m. on regular schedule days and 11:48 on activity schedule days, *7th graders and 8th graders are split into three lunches: B lunch is at 12:25, C lunch is at 12:55 and D lunch is at 1:25.
 On activity days B lunch is at 12:37, C lunch is at 1:07 and D lunch is at 1:37.
 Seventh and eighth grade lunches will be based on the student’s class schedule.